ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some claims against constraints specified in its Appraisal Policy.
-Such constraints might involve a comparison for equality against a reference value, or a check for being in a range bounded by reference values, or membership in a set of reference values, or a check against values in other claims, or any other test.
+Such constraints might involve a comparison for equality against a Reference Value, or a check for being in a range bounded by Reference Values, or membership in a set of Reference Values, or a check against values in other claims, or any other test.

+## Reference Values

-Such reference values might be specified as part of the Appraisal Policy itself, or might be obtained from a separate source, such as an Endorsement, and then used by the Appraisal Policy.
+Reference Values used in appraisal might be specified as part of the Appraisal Policy itself, or might be obtained from a separate source, such as an Endorsement, and then used by the Appraisal Policy.

-The actual data format and semantics of any reference values are specific to claims and implementations.
+The actual data format and semantics of any Reference Values are specific to claims and implementations.
 This architecture document does not define any general purpose format for them or general means for comparison.